msieg/deep-music-visualizer/README.md

 # How to run

-This code has been simplified as much as possible so that artists with no programming experience can create deep visualizations.
+This code has been simplified as much as possible so artists with no programming experience can create deep visualizations.

 All features of the visualizer have been modularized as input parameters.
 Each parameter is described below.